Belair

 The exceptional employment performance in Belair places it among Australia's strongest labour markets

-Retail trade is under-represented in Belair, with only 7.7% of its workforce compared to Greater Adelaide's 10.0%.
-The area appears to offer limited local employment opportunities as indicated by the Census working population vs resident population count.
-Over the 12 months to September 2025, employment increased by 2.9% while labour force increased by 3.1%, causing the unemployment rate to rise by 0.2 percentage points.
-Greater Adelaide recorded employment growth of 3.0% and a fall in unemployment of 0.1 percentage points during this period.
-State-level data from November 25, 2025 shows SA employment grew by 1.19% year-on-year, adding 10,710 jobs, with the state unemployment rate at 4.0%.
-This compares favourably to the national unemployment rate of 4.3%, with the state's employment growth outpacing the national average of 0.14%.
-Jobs and Skills Australia's national employment forecasts from May 25, 2025 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
+Retail trade was under-represented, with only 7.7% of Belair's workforce compared to Greater Adelaide's 10.0%.
+Over the 12 months to September 2025, employment increased by 2.9%, while labour force increased by 3.1%, causing the unemployment rate to rise by 0.2 percentage points.
+By comparison, Greater Adelaide recorded employment growth of 3.0%, labour force growth of 2.9%, with unemployment falling by 0.1 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May-25, suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
 Applying these projections to Belair's employment mix suggests local employment should increase by 7.0% over five years and 14.4% over ten years.

 Frequently Asked Questions - Employment